markkoszykowski/ECE453---Advanced-Computer-Architecture/Project 2 - Matrix Inversion/README.md

 project2.cu will contain the CUDA C code that is used to solve the system of linear equations on the GPU.

-The two programs use the same algorithm and output the totaly execution time that was required to just solve the system.
+The two programs use the same algorithm and output the total execution time that was required to just solve the system.

 To compile project2.c, simply run "gcc -o project2 project2.c".